Sep 30, 2019

 - Firewood stacks placed near or against the house

 Even the cleanest of homes can suffer from a cockroach infestation, simply because cockroaches are attracted to food.
-That means if you have food present somewhere in your home, even if it’s properly stored, there’s a chance cockroaches will make their way in.
+That means if you have food present somewhere in your home, even if it’s properly stored, there are a chance cockroaches will make their way in.

 Cockroaches also need water to survive, which explains why they are usually found in wet places like sinks and damp basements.